 We strongly recommend preparing master mixes, instead of pipetting components individually, to improve pipetting consistency.
-When using a multichannel pipettor to dispense a master mix <2 mL in volume, we recommend that you minimize the void volume by aliquoting the master mix into a PCR plate instead of using a reservoir.
+When using a multichannel pipettor to dispense a master mix that consists of <2 mL, we recommend that you minimize the void volume by aliquoting the master mix into a PCR plate instead of using a reservoir.